 My asparagus is lightly charred, the sauce is still cloying and creamy (keep whisking every couple of minutes as the steak cooks), while my beef tenderloin is at 125 and ready to be sliced.

 But wait, you said 125.
 That’s rare.
 This looks more medium.
 Ah, so it does.
 Patience, grasshopper (Google “TV Show Kung Fu” for those of you that don’t get the reference).
 This happens sometimes with steak.
 I assure you it was exactly 125 when I pulled it thanks to my probe thermometer.
 It was also exactly at 110 when I took it off the smoker.
-The problem was that while my tenderloin was at 110, my sauce was only about half done, so I put the roast on a cutting board so it wouldn’t continue to cook.
-When my sauce was finally done, I seared the steak that had actually dropped down to 98 degrees.
-But the redness loss due to the delay in the cooking process is regained with a little oxygen.
-A couple minutes of “breathing” and my beef tenderloin reddens up nicely and is begging for the beurre blanc sauce:
+A couple minutes of “breathing” while the sauce finishes and my beef tenderloin reddens up nicely and is begging for the beurre blanc sauce:

 Notice the edge to edge red.
 Not thick band of grey around the outside.
 It’s only slightly less red around the edge of that medallion of red, tender deliciousness.